dalenewman/Transformalize/README.md

 #### Mapping

-You may have noticed that Transformalize doesn't let you *map* input to pre-existing output.
+Transformalize *map* input to pre-existing output.
 Instead, it creates a consistent output structure that is optimized for incremental updates.

 You decide:

 * what new fields to calculate
 * the order of fields
 * the name of fields (using `alias`)
-* the transformation of fields
+* the transformation and/or validation of fields
 * and the output of field (using `output="true|false"`)

 ### Incrementals (by Default)

 > Introducing the **`version`** attribute for an **`entity`**

 An *initialization* is a full rebuild and may be time-consuming.
 So, by default, Transformalize performs incrementals.
-That is, it updates only new or updated rows.
-To determine if an update is necessary, `tfl` compares input with output.
-If a row is new, it is inserted.
-If a row is different, it is updated.
+To determine if an update or insert is necessary, `tfl` compares input with output.

-While keys and hashes are used to compare, comparison is unnecessary when an input's provider is queryable and stores a version with each record.
-A version is a value in a row that increments anytime it's row is updated.
+While keys and hashes are used to compare, comparison is unnecessary when an input's provider is queryable and stores a record version.
+A version is a value in a row that increments anytime the row's data is updated.
 Many tables have these by design.
 If not, SQL Server includes a `ROWVERSION` type that may be added to provide automatic versioning.
-So, let's add one to `Order Details` like this:
+Add one to `Order Details` like this:

 ```sql
 ALTER TABLE [Order Details] ADD [RowVersion] ROWVERSION;